zidootech/VideoAndHdmiIN/README.md

 This project is a demo for how to play video and play HDMI-IN at the same time.

-Please note that this branch 'zidoo-x9s' can work only on Zidoo X9S device.
+Please note that this branch 'zidoo-x9s' can work only on ZIDOO X9S & X8 device.

 Build with Eclipse or Android Studio is ok.
 The platform dependent library is included.